cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes.md

 #### Code Set 18934 Currency Type

-This code set includes currency types such as USD.
+This code set includes the statuses of a benefit order within the billing workflow such as In Process and Ready to bill.

     {
       "system": "https://fhir.cerner.com/<EHR source id>/codeSet/18934,